American Shared Hospital Services: Solid Core Earnings And Exciting Growth Potential Offer Value

 The company’s first PBRT center is based on the Mevion S250 System.
 It is located at the University of Florida Cancer Center at Orlando Health in Orlando, Florida.
 Patient treatments began in Q2'16.
 Volumes and operational efficiency have steadily improved in subsequent quarters.
 The business is already profitable.

-We originally estimated that when fully operational this first PBRT center would generate over $7 MM in revenues and contribute approximately $0.06 in fully taxed earnings per share.
+We originally estimated that when fully operational this first PBRT center would generate over $7 mm in revenues and contribute approximately $0.06 in fully taxed earnings per share.
 Many assumptions went into this estimate.
-An $18 MM purchase price was assumed (this was done to normalize the estimate; the actual cost was lower and is accounted for later).
+An $18 mm purchase price was assumed (this was done to normalize the estimate; the actual cost was lower and is accounted for later).
 A seven year depreciation and debt amortization schedule was used.
 The operating earnings were assumed to be split 60/40 between AMS and Orlando Health.

 We have since modified several of these assumptions.
 However, we still arrive at a similar estimate of the Orlando unit’s earnings contribution.
 We believe it will contribute $0.06 E.P.S. this year.
 Its contribution should rise to an annualized $0.16 fully taxed E.P.S. over the next seven years as the debt is amortized